 Changes at the courthouse are expected to be permanent.
 In-person hearings will be rare instead of routine.
 At Fleming & Curti, we are mostly back to normal, working in the office and meeting in person with colleagues, clients, beneficiaries, and others we serve.

 Trend-watchers have been wondering which accelerated shifts are likely to stick around after the effects of the pandemic fade.
-In one survey of executives, the top trends with staying power were:
+In one survey of executives, these top trends seemed to have staying power:

 - Changing customer expectations.

 No one really knows what the future will bring.
 But we do know that the pandemic has proved just how flexible and adaptable we can be.
 The “great accelerator” has given us a variety of digital tools to communicate and collaborate.
 It also helped us streamline processes and procedures.
-But we also are keenly aware that there’s no substitute for putting on the brakes for face-to-face connections.
+But we also are keenly aware that there’s no substitute for face-to-face connections.
 Zoom will never change that completely.